Wayne County, Ohio

-Wayne County is a county in the U.S. state of Ohio.
+Wayne County is a county located in the northeastern quadrant of the U.S. state of Ohio.
 As of the 2020 census, the population was 116,894.
 Its county seat is Wooster.
 The county is named for General "Mad" Anthony Wayne.
 Wayne County comprises the Wooster, OH Micropolitan Statistical Area.

 History

 Wayne County as it exists today was described in legislation in 1808 but was not formally organized until January 1812, with effect from March 1.
 An earlier Wayne County, created by the government of the Northwest Territory in 1796, included much of northern Ohio and all of the lower peninsula of Michigan.
 That Wayne County is now part of Michigan.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 557 sqmi, of which 555 sqmi is land and 1.9 sqmi (0.3%) is water.